 Antibacterial gels are a quick and easy alternative to soap and water and are suitable for use in most situations (always use soap and water if you have sickness or diarrhoea or if you are advised to by staff).
 Liquid soap and antibacterial gels are widely available for use by staff, patients and visitors in all Hertfordshire Community NHS Trust hospitals and clinics.

 The Trust takes hand hygiene seriously and uses a combination of policy, clinical audit and training to ensure that staff provide patients with the best possible care.
 If you think staff may have forgotten to wash or apply gel to their hands please remind them - they won’t be offended.
+In the community hospitals you will be given the opportunity to let us know if staff have cleaned their hands by completing the questionnaire when you are due to be discharged.

 Clostridium difficile diarrhoea